-Recently, I had the privilege of listening to a webinar from the Franklin Institute of Wellness on scientific studies and how they are conducted in regards to essential oils.
-Some of you may remember the tumult that ensued a number of years back when it was "found" that boys who used products with tea tree essential oil and/or lavender essential oil suddenly started growing breasts?
+Recently, I had the privilege of listening to a webinar from the Franklin Institute of Wellness on scientific research studies.
+The lecture was based on how scientific research is conducted in regard to essential oils (EOs).
+Some of you may remember the tumult that ensued a number of years back when it was "found'' that boys who used products with tea tree essential oil and/or lavender essential oil grew breast tissue.

 Exposure assessment (How many were exposed?)

 Were the Essential Oils adulterated?
-(The product(s) would have to be tested for adulteration)
+(The product(s) would have to be GC/MS tested for adulteration)

-So, don't jump to conclusions and continue using your oils in a safe manner.
+So let's remember not to jump to conclusions.
+Continue to use and enjoy your essential oils in a safe manner.
 If there are ever any issues, such as skin irritation, stop using the oils and consult a trained professional or a doctor if necessary.

 Find the Franklin Institute of Wellness here: https://franklininstituteofwellness.com/